 Catarina, my youngest, is 8; Alexandra, my oldest, is 13 years older.
-Mostly, we have different favourites.
+Mostly, they (and I) have different favourites.
 However, Portmeirion, a fairytale seaside village in Northern Wales, is an exception.
 We all adored Portmeirion at first sight.
 It’s a crazy, beautiful place.

 Going south from Caernarfon, our first stop is Porthmadog.
 Odd name, isn’t it?
 Nice enough little coastal town, though.
 In Notes from a Small Island, Bill Bryson stops by Porthmadog.
 Why he didn’t visit nearby Portmeirion is a mystery.
 Maybe he was discouraged by Welsh rain.
 Or maybe it’s so hidden away, he didn’t see it.